piloujp/ZenCart-Japanese-Language-Pack/Readme.txt

 UNINSTALL:
 ---------
 ---------
-Delete all 'newly' added files.
+Delete all 'newly' added files listed in 'List of new files to copy'.
-Use your backup to copy back your precedent version for all merged/replaced files.
+Use your backup to copy back your precedent version for all merged/replaced files listed in 'List of files to merge'.
-In admin delete geo-zones, currency and tax related to Japanese.
-To remove added records from your database use 'uninstall.sql' file with a tool like phpMyAdmin.
-All newly added data in this fields will be lost.
-Don't forget to change back any admin settings you might have done.
+Import SQL file 'uninstall.sql' which is in 'sql' folder of the language pack.
+It will remove all extra fields that have been added to database and reset to default settings that were modified at install time.
+Be careful that any information added in new fields like products sizes will be lost.
+Be aware too that default settings might not be what you want, you must checks these and adjust as you want them to be.
+Mainly these setting are:
+Default language reset to English.
+Default currency reset to USD.
+Store country reset to United States.

 Other SQL files:
 ---------------